vtphan/plot-tutorial/scripts/README.md

 - x : the name of column in data_file representing the x-variable.
 - y : the name of column in data_file representing the y-variable.
 - z : Optional.
 The name of column in data_file, whose values partition (x,y) into different plots.

+The output consists of 3 plots: (i) a bar chart that sums up quantitative values for each category, (ii) a box plot that shows quartile statistics of each category, and (iii) a violin plot that shows distributions of values in each category.

 Examples:
 ```